Camel Milk and Immune System Health

 To strengthen our immune system, humans require vitamins.
 These organic nutrients are required in small amounts from our diet.
 These nutrients, essential for health, are dramatic in the case of deficiency.

 Camel milk is a complex medium containing a variety of nutrients, fats, minerals, vitamins, as well as other molecules with functional or bioactive properties.
-Camel Milk is considered one of the most valuable food sources for people and has been consumed for thousands of years due to its nutritional value, high quality of composition, various bioactive ingredients and medicinal properties.
-Being rich in zinc and protective proteins, camel milk helps strengthen the immune system by combating microbes and keeping diseases at bay.
+Camel milk has been consumed for thousands of years due to its nutritional value, high quality composition and various bioactive ingredients.
+Being rich in zinc and protective proteins, camel milk may help boost the immune system.
 Camel milk has properties that are virtually bio-identical to human colostrum.

-In addition, camel milk contains high amounts of various antimicrobial and bioactive substances, such as lactoferrin and various classes of antibodies (proteins used by the immune system to identify and neutralize foreign substances such as bacteria and viruses).
+In addition, camel milk contains high amounts of various antimicrobial and bioactive substances, such as lactoferrin and various classes of antibodies (proteins used by the immune system to identify and neutralize foreign substances).

 In the serum of camel milk, a completely new class of immunoglobulin has been discovered, which is fundamentally different from all other previously known antibody classes.
 Cameloid Immunoglobulins (only found in camels, llamas, alpacas, vicunas, and guanacos) are used by the immune system for easy and quick targeting of foreign substances.
-This is one of the ways camel milk strengthens and supports the gastrointestinal immune system.
+This is one of the ways camel milk ma strengthen and support the gastrointestinal immune system.

-The immunoglobulins from camel milk are also very important therapeutically because of their unique property of containing only two heavy chains, with the light chains absent.
+The immunoglobulins from camel milk are also very important because of their unique property of containing only two heavy chains, with the light chains absent.
 Because of this, most of these immunoglobulins can pass within the camel milk and can be digested by people when they drink the milk.
-In clinical studies, the evidence shows that camel milk immunoglobulins can protect the human body from bacterial and viral infections and can inhibit the growth of infectious microbes and play an integral part in our immune system’s function.
+Immunoglobulins play an integral part in our immune system’s function.

 Camel milk lactoferrin has immunomodulatory roles, as it modulates activation and maturation of various immune cells such as neutrophils, macrophages and lymphocytes.

-Research published in the “Journal of Dairy Research” reveals that there is a surprisingly high level of proteins and other organic compounds in camel milk, some of which have powerful antimicrobial abilities.
+Research published in the “Journal of Dairy Research” reveals that there is a surprisingly high level of proteins and other organic compounds in camel milk, some of which have powerful protective abilities.